FACTS AND FIGURES

-For the regulated vehicles SICAR and SIF, which will be described in further detail in section 5.1., the following are the most recent fi gures, as published by the Luxembourg regulator, the CSSF (Commission de Surveillance du Secteur Financier):
+For the regulated vehicles: SICAR and SIF, the following are the most recent figures, as published by the Luxembourg supervisory authority of finance, the CSSF.
+(Commission de Surveillance du Secteur Financier):

-In 2010, out of the 247 SICARs, 145 were investing in Private Equity, 91 in Venture Capital, 9 in Mezzanine and 2 in Private to Public projects.
+In 2011, out of the 276 SICARs, 184 were investing in Private Equity, 101 in Venture Capital, 9 in Mezzanine and 7 in Private to Public projects. (multiple nominations possible)

-From a sector perspective, 125 SICARs were Multi-Sector, 46 invested in Opportunistic Real Estate, 21 in Technology, 15 in Energy, 8 in Industry, 8 in the Service Industry, 6 in Sciences and another 18 in other sectors.
+- From a sector perspective, 161 SICARs were Multi-Sector, 56 invested in Opportunistic Real Estate, 18 in Energy, 15 in Technology, 14 in the Services Industry, 11 in Sciences and another 19 in other sectors.

 - Assets under management of these SICARs were approx. € 25 bn.

-Contrary to SICARs, SIFs may, in principle, be used for any type of investment.
+Contrary to SICARs, SIFs may, in principle, be used for any type of investment in transferable values.
 As of December 2010, 79 SIFs invested in non-listed assets and high-risk assets, the terminology used for SICARs.